ns_db - Database access API

 Returns the database type for the database pool.

-ns_db dml executes the provided SQL DML statement that should be data manipulation language such as an insert or update, or data definition language such as a create table.
+Executes the provided SQL DML statement that should be data manipulation language such as an insert or update, or data definition language such as a create table.

 Returns the name of the driver of the handle.

-ns_db exception returns the most recent exception for the database pool.
+Returns the most recent exception for the database pool.

 Executes the specified SQL command.
 It returns either NS_DML (if the SQL command is a DML or DDL command) or NS_ROWS (if the SQL command returns rows, such as a SELECT).
 This function can be used for ad hoc querying, where you don't know what kind of SQL command will be executed.

-ns_db flush flushes the results of an SQL select so you do not need to use ns_db getrow to get all the rows and throw them away.
+Flushes the results of an SQL select so you do not need to use ns_db getrow to get all the rows and throw them away.

-ns_db gethandle returns the specified number of handles from the specified pool.
+Returns the specified number of handles from the specified pool.
 If poolname is not specified, the Defaultpool from the configuration file is used.
 If nhandles is not specified, 1 handle is returned.
 (Note that if you specify nhandles, you must also specify a poolname.)
 If not enough handles are available to fulfill the request, it waits until they are available.
 You must request all the handles you will need for a specific pool with one call to ns_db gethandle.
 You must release all your database handles explicitly (with ns_db releasehandle) before acquiring more.
 If you request multiple handles from the database, this function returns a Tcl list of database handles (space delimited).
 In this case, each handle must be released with a separate call to ns_db releasehandle.

 If -timeout is not specified or timeout is zero, ns_db gethandle will wait indefinitely (perhaps forever) for the requested number of handles to become available.
 If timeout is greater than zero, ns_db gethandle will either return with the handles within that time period, or return "" if the time period was exceeded, or generate a Tcl error.
 See the examples for ns_db gethandle, below.
-The argument t can be specified in the form secs?:microsecs?, or secs.fraction, or as a number with the time units ms, s, m, d.
+The argument time can be specified in the form secs?:microsecs?, or secs.fraction, or as a number with the time units ms, s, m, d.

-ns_db getrow fetches the next row waiting to be retrieved after an ns_db select.
+Fetches the next row waiting to be retrieved after an ns_db select.
 The data is dumped right into the set associated with SETID, which should be the set returned by the ns_db select.
 It returns "1" if there are more rows waiting and returns "0" otherwise.
 If you call ns_db getrow again after already receiving "0" on the previous call, an error is returned.

 Returns the password of the user for the database pool.

-ns_db poolname returns the database pool that this handle came from.
+Returns the database pool that this handle came from.

-ns_db pools returns a list of all database pools.
+Returns a list of all database pools.

 Puts the handle back in the pool.
 The server will automatically return any open handles to the pool after a page has finished executing.